 Employers must understand that it is through creating an open environment and assessing each case on its own merits, and empowering managers to do so through adequate training, that legal entanglements will be avoided.

 Menopause policy & guidelines

-One crucial way for your organisation to support employees who have reached the menopause is to devise and promote a set of internal guidelines.
+One crucial way for your organisation to support employees who have reached the menopause is to devise and promote a set of internal guidelines through a specific menopause policy.
 This might include the following:

 - options for flexible working, e.g. working from home, temporary or permanent part time working, a period of unpaid leave or an adjustment to the employee’s hours

 - the option to take rest breaks within the day;

 - moving the employee’s desk closer to a window that opens;